 We’ve done our due diligence to determine the most reputable organisations dedicated to specifically assisting our Caribbean neighbours after Hurricane Irma and Hurricane Maria, rather than to more broad-based disaster relief funds where the target of our donations is less clear.
+Relief efforts in all territories are ongoing.
 Some of the options listed below are initiatives originating in particular countries, while others are based in affected territories.
 We have included how they describe their own efforts, and assurances they have made about how donations will be used.
 We’ve highlighted the organisations that are first responders or those which are at the front lines of co-ordinating efforts to support first responders on an ongoing basis.
 If there are others we have missed with a strong record of transparently delivering much-needed aid, please let us know.
-We will continue to update this list over the next several days.

 The Caribbean Disaster Emergency Management Agency (CDEMA)